• Home

 You save for years and years…decades and decades.
 When you’re saving for retirement, an important consideration to keep in mind when you set your nest egg goal is your retirement costs.

 When determining and estimating retirement costs, you need to consider what the average expenses are in general and for the retired folks in your area/state.
-Once you figure out the generalities, you need to adapt it to your situation.
+Once you figure out the generalities, you must adapt them to your situation.

 Some items to consider:

 • Travel – Will you stay in your current home?
-Will you move to a warmer state or a state without income tax?
+Will you move to a warmer state or a state without an income tax?
 Do you have family spread around the country?
 Will you take vacations on an annual basis?
-If you’re planning on traveling every year, possibly multiple times per year, it’s important to factor those costs into your monthly/annual budget – so you can save for it.
+If you’re planning on traveling every year, possibly multiple times a year, it’s important to factor those costs into your monthly/annual budget – so you can save for it.

 • Healthcare costs – When you get older, your body doesn’t typically work as it has in the past.
 You are also more susceptible to illness (as we’ve seen over the past two years).
 As a result, your healthcare costs go up.